limosek/prestashop-cli/README.md

 ```

 ## Use ##

+Please, remember that this utils are not best efficient way how to manage internal data.
+It is for scripting and mass editing purposes but of course,
+direct SQL command could be much more faster.
+But power of this utils is in fact that it use standard web services and all actions are controlled by web server
+so there is no problem that database structure could be damaged.
+Next to this, this utils does not need any DB access or direct access to filesystem of web server.
+If you want make this utils really faster, please use --cache parameter.
+But take care that cached informations are not real informations.

 ### Available resources ###
 In theory, any resource can be fetched/set.
 See --help option of any command.